andyrew/obstruction-map/README.md

 # obstruction-map
 Example software for using obstruction maps to control window shades.
-Explainatory paper in Journal of Building Engineering.
-More info to come when published.
+This code accompanies the paper in Journal of Building Engineering: https://doi.org/10.1016/j.jobe.2020.101170